othermod/PSPi-1000-Version-4/experimental/README.md

 *Goal*

 There are 3 different types of PWM available on the Raspberry Pi:
-Software PWM
+Software PWM,
-Hardware PWM on PWM0 or PWM1
+Hardware PWM on PWM0 or PWM1, and
 DMA timed PWM

 Software PWM (normally using RPi.GPIO) is very unstable and uses precious CPU cycles on the Pi Zero.